plopez/kubernetes-formation/exercise-6-configMap/README.md

-# exercise-1: A secret and a configmap for a database.
+# Using secret and a configmap for a database.

 In this exercise, you will create a k8s secret as well as a k8s configmap to correctly configure a MariaDB database.